In a nutshell

 This vectorscope from “Avatar” (2009) shows us highly saturated cyans and blues with a couple of small areas of saturation in the greens and magentas.
 The bulk of the vector shape is within the cyans and blues, so we would know that the scene is primarily blue, even without seeing the still image.

 On the opposite side of the spectrum, we have this vectorscope from “Blade Runner 2049” (2017).
 The only colors present on this scope are reds and yellows.
 The vector shape is thinner because there is less range within the colors.
 The colors in the scene are highly saturated, which is why it extends so far from the center.

 The scope of vectorscopes

-Hopefully you have a better understanding of vectorscopes and how to read and use them in your work.
+Hopefully, you now have a better understanding of vectorscopes and how to read and use them in your work.
 They are essential tools that allow colorists to see exact colors when color balancing, shot matching and color grading, regardless of the monitor they’re using.
 With vectorscopes, you can immediately see a broad picture of the colors within a scene.
-They are not only important for actually adjusting colors, but they are also useful for matching colors scene to scene.
-Additionally, if you use multiple cameras, you need to make sure that all the color grading matches.
+They are not only important for actually adjusting colors, but they are also useful for matching colors from scene to scene.
+Additionally, if you use multiple cameras, you need to make sure that all the color grading fits together.
 Editors use vectorscopes to ensure that the clips in a given sequence all match.

 Vectorscopes are one more tool in a filmmaker’s belt for better understanding, evaluating and altering color in their scenes.
 So, the next time you find yourself editing a video, try to utilize them in your work and see how they help you in your filmmaking.